Easy and Fantastic, Tomato, Basil, Garlic Pomodoro Pasta

 Garnish

-- 2 Fresh basil sprig to top pinch one off the stem
+- 2 fresh basil sprig to top Pinch the stem off

-- Grated Parmesano-Romano or Pecorino cheese Aged, good quality – (to taste)
+- grated Parmesan-Romano or Pecorino cheese Aged and good quality

 Instructions

-- On high heat, bring a pot of salted water to a boil and add the pasta – pasta will cook approx. 12 minutes
+- On high heat, bring a pot of salted water to a boil and add the pasta – pasta will cook for approximately 12 minutes.

 - Add the tomatoes to the pan.
-Stir intermittently to break down the tomatoes, add a large pinch of red pepper flakes now – if desired
+Stir intermittently to break down the tomatoes, and add a large pinch of red pepper flakes now – if desired.

-- Chiffonade your fresh basil and add it to the pan about 2 minutes before pasta is done
+- Chop your fresh basil into thin strips and add it to the pan about 2 minutes before the pasta is finished.

-- Serve immediately with a small sprig of fresh basil and top and grated cheese – if desired
+- Serve immediately, garnished with a small sprig of fresh basil and a sprinkle of grated cheese on top.